DevExpress/devextreme-renovation/README.md

 ## Development

-All changes should me merged in `master` branch.
+All changes should be merged in `master` branch.
 After that, these changes should be cherry-picked to the desired version of generator (branch `releases/v*`).

 ## Testing